r002/reactjs.org/README.md

 As such, for now the sidebar link to [the higher order components page](content/docs/higher-order-components.md) has been removed.

+### Unsure what the remaining useful usages are for render props

+As such, for now the sidebar link to [the render props page](/docs/render-props.html) has been removed.

 ### Unsure how to adapt examples in the "extracting data from backbone models" section

 [This section](/content/docs/integrating-with-other-libraries.md#extracting-data-from-backbone-models) is pretty complex.